 GS: You two have just come back from the world-famous Jazz Festival in Montreux (Switzerland).
 Kraftwerk had invited you to their concert.
 What was your impression?

 Dieter Doepfer: Being a dyed-in-the-wool Kraftwerk fan, I’m prejudiced, of course.
 That goes back to the days before they were even our customers.
-The concert was fantastic, by the way, although I must admit some of the performances were maybe a little too long.
+The concert was fantastic, although I must admit some of the performances were maybe a little too long.

 It’s not really necessary to refurbish old songs for modern taste, although I must admit the concept of live performance is moving more and more in the direction of the rehearsed show (think of those 3D-concerts).
 Aside from a few acoustic details (more “wumms” in the percussions, multiple channels, etc.) the music remains essentially unchanged.
 Which is fine with me.